mizchi/coffeefilter/README.md

 * Supports express 3.0.0beta5
 * Supports CoffeeScript 1.3.3
-* Supports template inheritance with the `base` function, and injecting content into the parent template with the `block` function.
+* Supports template inheritance with the `extend` function, and injecting content into the parent template with the `block` function.
 * `yield` has been renamed to `cede` to work with newer CoffeeScript versions